apache/parquet-site/content/en/blog/features/alp_encoding.md

 value = encoded × 10<sup>f</sup> × 10<sup>-e</sup>
 </pre>

-As anyone who has worked with floating point knows, this calculation may not yield exactly the original value due to rounding errors.
-In order for ALP to be lossless it must return exactly the original bits that were encoded, so the original full precision floating point value is stored as an "exception" value for any values that do not round trip losslessly (this includes special values such as `NaN`, `±Infinity`, and `-0.0`).
+The calculation above uses floating-point arithmetic, which may round the result to the nearest representable value instead of reproducing the original value.
+Because ALP is lossless, it stores the original full-precision floating-point value separately as an "exception" whenever it does not round-trip exactly.
+Special values such as `NaN`, `±Infinity`, and `-0.0` are also stored as exceptions.

 ALP stores data in "vectors" of between `8` and `32K` values (e.g., `1024`).
 Each vector stores a single exponent and factor, and the encoded values are stored by